matclab/automattermostatus/README.md

 ```sh
 systemctl status --user enable --now automattermostatus
 ```
-The logs are the visible with
+The logs are then visible with
 ```sh
 journalctl --user -u automattermostatus
 ```